cadet/CADET-Core/doc/getting_started/installation_core.rst

 .. note::

-   For now, CADET-Core must be built from source on MacOS-ARM64 systems following the :ref:`build_osx` instructions.
+   On macOS ARM64 systems, CADET-Core must be built from source for now; see :ref:`build_osx` for instructions.

 Install pre-built binaries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^